Lei-Duan/Job/Product Analyst/Notes.md

    dedicate yourself to collecting data that either supports or disproves that hypothesis.
  - when you have the data, filter the data to analyze the relationship for each drivers and variables.

- 2. the six things you need ask to hire a great product data scientist https://amplitude.com/blog/2017/05/25/hire-product-analyst
+ 2. the six things you need ask to hire a great product data scientist:
+ https://amplitude.com/blog/2017/05/25/hire-product-analyst

  - Strong abstract analytical skills: probability, causality, and algebra.